svkucheryavski/iasim-workshop/README.md

 # Image transformations

-This repository contains learning materials for Workshop 1 at [IASIM-2024](https://2024.iasim.net), which will take place (or already have taken) in Bilbao in July 2024.
-If you signed up for the workshop, please read this document carefully and follow the student's guidelines.
+This repository contains learning materials for Workshop 1 at [IASIM-2024](https://2024.iasim.net), which will take place in Bilbao, 6<sup>th</sup> of July 2024.
+If you signed up for the workshop, **please read this document carefully and follow the [student's guidelines](#guidelines-for-students)**.

 At the workshop I will assume that you:

-1. Knows basics of math (just a school level).
+1. Know basics of math (just a school level).
-2. Knows a little about programming (just some very basic ideas).
+2. Know a little about programming in general (just vary basic concepts, e.g. loops).
 3. Can install and run software on own computer.

 Although all exercises are based on Python, no advanced knowledge of this language is required, all details will be given gradually during the workshop.

 The activities include several parts (classes).
 Each class is represented by a [Jupyter notebook](https://jupyter.org), which contains short explanation of the topics of interest, examples of Python code for learning, and place for exercises, where you will write own code in order to solve various problems.
 There are also several datasets which are necessary for some of the exercises and examples.

-The list and a short description of the course activities (classes) is given below.
+## Course activities (classes)

 ### Class 1.
 Digital images and numeric arrays